XanaduAI/strawberryfields/doc/tutorials/tutorial_post_selection.rst

         else:
             return q

-    eng, q = sf.Engine(2)
+    prog = sf.Program(2)

-    with eng:
+    with prog.context as q:
         MeasureX      | q[0]
         Xgate(RR(q[0],log)) | q[1]

 However, ``RegRefTransform`` allows for more flexibility, by allowing us to define a classical processing function that acts on multiple qubits.
 For example, we can combine two Homodyne measurement results to form a single complex argument for a displacement gate:

 .. code-block:: python3

-    eng, q = sf.Engine(3)
+    prog = sf.Program(3)

-    with eng:
+    with prog.context as q:
         MeasureX      | q[0]
         MeasureP      | q[1]
         Dgate(RR([q[0],q[1]], lambda q0,q1: q0+1j*q1)) | q[2]